Clara rugby sensation wins Player of the Match award

 In a standout performance, Dalton excelled in both attack and defence throughout the high intensity game.
 She made over seven carries, racked up more than 40 metres, and also put in a relentless defensive shift, completing over 15 tackles.

-Along with paying tribute to her fellow teammates, Aoife Dalton also paid tribute to the behind the scenes staff and said Sunday's win was the culmination of “a lot of hard work behind the scenes” from players and staff alike.
+Along with complimenting her teammates, Dalton also paid tribute to the backroom staff and said Sunday's win was the culmination of “a lot of hard work behind the scenes” from players and staff alike.

-Having suffered a 27-15 defeat to France in the opening round of the Women's Six Nations tournament in Belfast last weekend, the pressure was on Ireland when they travelled to Parma to face Italy on Sunday, and Aoife Dalton played a central role in the girls magnificent bonus points win which saw them score seven tries.
+Having suffered a 27-15 defeat to France in the opening round of the Women's Six Nations tournament in Belfast the previous weekend, the pressure was on Ireland when they travelled to Parma to face Italy on Sunday, and Dalton played a central role in the magnificent bonus points win which saw them score seven tries.
+Anna McGann scored three of tries in a memorable day for the Athlone native.